-If you have a GNOME Desktop-type installation, most of these will be already installed, but at least some of these will usually need to be installed manually.
-If you have a minimal installation, all of these packages will need to be installed manually.
+If you have a GNOME Desktop-type installation, most of the dependencies will be already installed, but at least some will need to be installed manually.
+Please see below for instructions on how to install Harmony dependencies manually.

 How to install the Harmony dependencies on GNU/Linux